nicola/cross-data-paths/README.md

 WIP Hierarchical pathing scheme to traverse in and across merkle trees - merkle dags. (eventually IPLD)

+## Note

+After a great talk with some students at MIT, I realized that this scheme is not just valid for Merkle trees, but for any type of structures.
+It is a way to link across data (like the Linked Data model).
+If we edit `MerkleLink` to `HTTPLink`, then we can link data via the web, instead.

 ## Pathing examples

 ### Without hash/merkle links